mathieu/decisions-on-ml/README.md

  - Step 4: A Business user creates a decision service in IBM Digital Business Automation that invokes the hosted ML model

  ![Flow](docs/images/ml-microservice-coo-overview.png "e2e-decision-management.png")

-Material aims at tackling 3 challenges:
-- how to host ML models in a simple and portable form factor,
-- how to provide SDKs to easily consume ML driven predictions from remote applications,
-- with the benefit ofsuch SDK and ML micro service how to combine business rules and predictions in a decision service project.

 The technologies selected here to fullfill a lightweight machine learning predictive model hosting are:
 - Docker, as a container standard, used here to easily build and deploy a Python environment,